 Fontan: The Australian and New Zealand (ANZ) Fontan Registry

 The Australian and New Zealand Fontan Registry is a population-based registry collecting health information on all patients who have undergone the Fontan procedure (used to treat single-ventricle congenital heart disease) living in Australia and New Zealand.
-Recruitment is ongoing and, as of July 2017, there are 1,459 registered patients.
+Recruitment is ongoing and, as of the end of 2017, there are 1,574 registered patients.
 It is the largest Fontan database in the world, providing researchers and doctors with information to help improve treatment options and long-term health outcomes for patients.

 The Fontan procedure has only been performed for 40 years, and there are still many things researchers do not know about its long-term impact and effectiveness.
 Some patients have seen their condition deteriorate over time, with some requiring heart transplantation.
 The reasons for this deterioration are not yet clear and researchers do not know how many patients will be affected and when.

 The aims of the Registry are to facilitate understanding of the changing composition and health outcomes of this cohort through population-based, longitudinal follow up; better delineate associations between short-term and long-term outcomes and modifiable factors; provide vital information for health service provision and planning; and enable recruitment for prospective, randomised trials.

 Participants of the Registry have participated in a number of cross-sectional/one-off sub-studies.
 A brief description of the major sub-studies can be found in the sub-studies tab below.

 |Year||2009 – ongoing (but includes all individuals in Australia and New Zealand who have undergone the Fontan surgical procedure)|

 |Time point||Enrolment||Pre-surgery||Surgery||Follow-up visit(s)||Follow-up event(s)|